Left on the Dock: Veteran’s Day links generations in this familycsudhbulletin November 7, 2019 0 COMMENTS

 Darling remembered standing on the deck choking back his own tears as he smiled at his family standing down on the pier waving their goodbyes.

-“Darling it is okay to cry, we all do,” Chief Solomuli, his commanding officer said in a thick accent.
+“Darling it is okay to cry, we all do,” Chief Solomuli, said in a thick accent.

 Darling joined the United States Navy in 1989 and followed through with a 20-year career before leaving the military in 2007 shortly before the birth of his youngest child.